tristanlukens/tristanlukens.com/src/lib/data/home.md

 My biggest love will however always be music — from collecting CDs to having seen dozens of live shows the past few years.

 I've written a few thousand words about all kinds of things at [articles](/articles).
-Most are in English, though some are in Dutch.
+Most are in English, though some might be in Dutch.

 I initially built this site to publish drum covers, over at [covers](/covers).
 You might know some songs I did.
 Have a look.
 After that, pop over to my Instagram, where I've also posted some of them.

+All the way at the bottom of this site is a quote.
+Hover over it to see who it's from, and click to refresh.
 Cheers.